-I said: "My God, who told Him all this?
+I said: 'My God, who told him all this?
 How did He come, like some super clairvoyant?
-This man seems to know what I am thinking about while I am sitting in my room."
-There is a danger in this.
+This man seems to know what I am thinking about while I am sitting in my room'.
+There is danger in this.
 Why?
-From then on you are scared to think.
-I was sitting in my room all alone, nobody watched me, nobody bothered me, I had not discussed it with anybody in the world.
-Suddenly He comes, and gives me a direct answer to my question, without any ceremony, no good morning, nothing at all.
+From then on, you are scared to think.
+I was sitting in my room all alone, nobody watched me, nobody bothered me.
+I had not discussed it with anybody in the world.
+Suddenly he comes and gives me a direct answer to my question, without any ceremony, no good morning, nothing at all.
 He comes inside, says what has to be said, and walks out.

 It is possible that we wait for such an incident.
 But to realise that this is so already needs faith.
-I don't know if you see this.
-If you don't have this faith, this devotion, then you think: "Ah, someone must have seen me there, somebody must have told Him that I saw two people fighting, and that I might go home."
-Your own vicious mind creates all sorts of excuses.
-Or, if you see that this is it, then surrender is natural.
-There is nothing for you to surrender, He has taken everything.
+I do not know if you see this.
+If you do not have this faith, this devotion, then you think: 'Ah, someone must have seen me there, somebody must have told him that I saw two people fighting and that I might go home.'

+Your own vicious mind creates all sorts of excuses - or, if you see that this is it, then surrender is natural.
+There is nothing for you to surrender, he has taken everything.
 You feel at that moment that you are a completely impotent being.
-I couldn't solve the problem of life, the problem that I have made of life, I couldn't understand the truth concerning the world here, the world and all its relationships, and here is a person who solved it, and He has taken everything away.
-I don't exist anymore.
+I could not solve the problem of life, the problem that I have made of life.
+I could not understand the truth concerning the world here, the world and all its relationships, and here is a person who solved it and he has taken everything away.
+I do not exist anymore.

-Then devotion becomes natural, and your whole life becomes Guru seva, service of the Guru, whatever you do.
+Then devotion becomes natural and your whole life becomes Guru Seva, service of the Guru, whatever you do.
 I have heard many great Swamis say that their Guru comes and talks to them in their sleep, in their dreams.
-That may all be true, but in a manner of speaking even that is not necessary.
+That may all be true.
+In a manner of speaking, even that is not necessary.
 It is the Guru that works through you all the time.

-But - there is a big but.
+But - there is a big 'but'.
 It is possible that what are known as samskaras or some scars, left on the mind by previous experience, expressions, actions, are still there, and they may occasionally revive.
 This is the danger.

-So, for how long shall I be devoted to the Guru?
-For how long shall I be vigilant that this devotion is sincere, that this surrender is sincere, total and unreserved?
+12. So, for How Long shall I be Devoted to the Guru?

+For how long shall I be vigilant that this devotion is sincere, total, and unreserved?
 Until you are fully established in cosmic consciousness, in God consciousness, until the very possibility of the resuscitation of the ego ceases to exist.
 Which is when?
 For as long as the body lasts.
 While the body lasts, this devotion to Guru, this service of the Guru must continue, otherwise it is possible to fall again.
 It is possible to allow the ego to be revived again.
-It is possible for the ego to grow strong again, wake up again, and bring about the same old problem.
+It is possible for the ego to grow strong again, wake up again and bring about the same old problem.